macros4outlook/quotefixmacro/README.md

 By setting `CONVERT_TO_PLAIN` to `True`, HTML mails are automatically converted to text mails.

-If this is not configured, on has to configure Outlook differently:
+If this is not configured, one has to configure Outlook differently:

 Tools > Options > Mail Format